-Boxing style of Linares typifies that of boxer puncher, as his honed boxing skills and fighting spirit definitely show up when he is in the ring.
+The boxing style of Linares typifies that of the boxer-puncher, as his honed boxing skills and fighting spirit definitely show up when he is in the ring.

-Linares former coach and Ismael Salas is one of the top trainers in boxing today and even he had to complement Lianres on his overall boxing style and ability when talking with Ring Magazine:
+Linares’s former coach, Ismael Salas, is one of the top trainers in boxing today.
+Even he had to complement Linares on his overall boxing style and ability when talking with Ring Magazine:

-This is some complement to give out and you have to really consider as tremendous fighter and boxer.
+This is some compliment to give out and you have to really consider him as a tremendous fighter and boxer.
 Below I’ll look at aspects that make his boxing style so beautiful.

 The Jab and Set Up

-Just like with all the top fighters, Linares has an excellent left jab which he uses to keep his opposition guessing while in the ring.
+Just like with all the top fighters, Linares has an excellent left jab which he uses to keep his opponents guessing while in the ring.

 Linares usually likes to double up his jab when throwing it, usually by throwing an initial jab to occupy the guard, then with the second jab to hit the exposed body.
 He will also change the frequency of when he applies this to kept his opponent guessing.